 What species do you source?

-We source Alaria marginata (West Coast Wakame) from Seagrove Kelp, Noble Ocean Farms and Royal Ocean Kelp Company.
-We source Laminaria and Costaria from Alaska Shellfish Farms.
+We source Alaria marginata (West Coast Wakame) also called Ribbon Kelp.
+This is the species in our seaweed salts and seasonings.
+We source two other types of kelp, Laminaria and Costaria from Alaska Shellfish Farms.

-We live on the west coast and value eating food that we know where it comes from, how it's grown, the water quality of the environment, and the people who grew it.
+We live on the West Cast and value eating food that we know where it comes from, how it's grown, the water quality of the environment, and the people who grew it.
 With backgrounds in sustainable agriculture and agro-ecology, we've always loved eating local food!

-Plus, we think west coast seaweed has a special flavor, that reflects the pristine, rugged merroir (like terroir) of the beautiful west coast.
-Try it and we think you'll agree, west coast seaweeds and kelps have a tender, mild, savory flavor that is hard to beat.
+Plus, we think West Coast seaweed has a special flavor, that reflects the pristine, rugged merroir (like terroir) of this beautiful coast.
+Try it and we think you'll agree, West Coast seaweeds and kelps have a tender, mild, savory flavor that is hard to beat.